tawrid/aws-pytomation/README.md

 - List bucket
 - List content of a bucket
 - Create and Setup a new bucket
+- Sync the local files and directory to S3